 - Trailer Village: Has RV hookups, book here.
 Not owned by the National Parks Service (NPS) so has a few more amenities.

 - Desert View Campground: First come, first served (no reservations), $12 per site, per night, no electric hookups.
 Camp spots usually full by 12 pm.
 Closed in winter.

 Backcountry Permits for the Grand Canyon

 If you plan on camping anywhere in the park that isn’t either the South Rim or North Rim developed campgrounds then you will need a backcountry permit.
 You will also need a backcountry permit for pack rafting too.

 Backcountry permits cost $10 per permit plus $8 per person, per night camped below the rim and $8 per group per night camped above the rim.

 To apply for a backcountry permit, and for more information, you need to put in a request which you can do here.

 Top 5 things to do at the Grand Canyon

-Here are some of the best things we did at the Grand Canyon South Rim.
+Here are some of the best things to do at the Grand Canyon’s South Rim.